Feyerabend/ABC80/abc802/CPM.md

 market.
 The standardisation of the bus allowed components from different manufacturers to work together.

-*It is important to note that CP/M and the S-100 bus were not dependent on each other.
-They were separate standards, each contributing independently to the diverse and varied development of the personal computer market.
-These unifications pointed into the direction of the importance of a common ground.
-The way to find where that intersection were and how to get there, was still an unknown.*
+*It is important to note that CP/M and the S-100 bus were __not__ dependent on each other.
+They were distinct standards, each contributing independently to the diverse and evolving personal computer market.
+These unifications highlighted the significance of a common ground.
+However, identifying where that intersection lay and how to achieve it remained an unresolved challenge.*

 [^kildall]: https://en.wikipedia.org/wiki/Gary_Kildall